 Waterfire goes on all night, so enjoy the show between shopping and dining.

-The show makes for a great backdrop to a night spent in downtown Providence.
+The show makes for a great backdrop to a night spent in Providence.

 With so many places to go in Rhode Island, this unique urban art show should be near the top of your list.